Date: Thu, 11 May 2006

 The end of the day was a little tougher, however.
 There was a 540-m climb up to

-the Kathmandu valley, which lies at 1350 meters, that
+the Kathmandu valley, which lies at 1350 meters, that was a little longer than

-was a little longer than I had expected.
-It was made worse when I noticed a
+I had expected.
+It was made worse when I noticed a huge queue of trucks and

-huge queue of trucks and busses stopped along the roadside.
-I assumed that it
+busses stopped along the roadside.
+I assumed that it was a rest area, or such

-was a rest area, or such place, but the line went on and on, heading in the
+place, but the line went on and on, heading in the uphill direction, for what

-uphill direction, for what must have been the last 5 km of the climb.
-Narrow to start, the winding road was now
+must have been the last 5 km of the climb.

-less than a small lane wide and every time that someone came down the hill a
+and every time that someone came down the hill a huge jam-up resulted.
+At the

-huge jam-up resulted.
-At the summit, which took me much longer than I had
+summit, which took me much longer than I had expected to reach, the cause was

-expected to reach, the cause was apparent.
-There was a rather tight checkpoint
+apparent.
+There was a rather tight checkpoint right at the top, obviously meant

-right at the top, obviously meant to protect the capital, and not many vehicles
+to protect the capital, and not many vehicles were passing through.
+I just

-were passing through.
-I just rolled on by, of course, and after the rather
+rolled on by, of course, and after the rather short descent, arrived in

-about dark by that time, and I was not looking forward to navigating through
+Kathmandu.
+It was just about dark by that time, and I was not looking forward

-such a chaotic city.
-Actually, it was
+to navigating through such a chaotic city.

-not nearly as bad as others that I’ve been through, or perhaps I’m just getting
+Actually, it was not nearly as bad as others that I’ve been through, or

-used to such places.
+perhaps I’m just getting used to such places.

 Eventually, I found my way

 to, and through, the Old City, where I planned to stay.
-Kathmandu
+Kathmandu also has a

-for Tibet, and do a few other chores.
+Tibet, and do a few other chores.
 Sightseeing in that very interesting city

 would wait for my third visit.
 The old city was a great place to wander